 Coastal Partners is proud to operate within a naturally diverse, complex and beautiful coastal environment that is internationally recognised for the habitats and species it supports.
 All 162km of the coastline we manage is protected by law for its ecological importance.
 In addition, large areas of our coastline include nationally significant heritage and archaeological assets, including Scheduled Ancient Monuments and listed historic buildings and structures.
 Therefore, we aim to manage our coastline with a great deal of care and respect for our natural and historic environment.

-Protecting coastal communities from the risks of flooding and erosion can significantly impact our natural and historic environment, which is why at every stage of the coastal management process, from the development of coastal policy to carrying out construction works, care is taken to prevent harm and identify opportunities for improvement.
-Our vision is to enhance the natural and historic environment through our work.
+Protecting coastal communities from the risks of flooding and erosion can have a significantly impact on the natural and historic environment.
+To mitigate impact at every stage of the coastal management process, care is taken to prevent harm and identify opportunities for improving the environment Our vision is to enhance the natural and historic environment through our work.

-· Undertaking specialist habitat and species surveys to understand and monitor our natural coastal environment.
+- Undertaking specialist habitat and species surveys to understand and monitor our natural coastal environment.
 This includes bird, bat, reptile and vegetation surveys, to give a few examples.
 Data from these surveys is used to assess the significance of any coastal area, prior to planning and designing works or setting policies.
 It is also used to monitor the impact of our activities during and after works.
-For example, we undertook behavioural bird surveys of a small and locally important colony of Purple Sandpipers (Calidris maritima) as part of the Southsea Coastal Scheme to ensure our works would have minimal impact on this species.
+For example, we undertook behavioural bird surveys of a small and locally important colony of Purple Sandpipers (Calidris maritima) as part of the Southsea Coastal Scheme.
+The study ensured our works would have minimal impact on this species.

-- We undertake environmental impact, habitat regulations and water framework directive assessments and pull together all the information needed to apply for planning permissions, marine licences and all other consents.
+- We undertake environmental impact, habitat regulations and water framework directive assessments.
+Information is pulled together an used to apply for planning permissions, marine licences and all other consents.
 We have successfully secured permissions for the North Portsea Island, Southsea and Hill Head (Fareham) coastal defence works and a Beach Management Plan on Hayling Island, as a few examples.

-· The team work closely with the Environment Agency to deliver the Solent and South Downs Regional Habitat Compensation Programme and we are currently planning the creation of significant areas of saltmarsh habitat, to offset historic and future losses of this valuable habitat across our region.
+- The team work closely with the Environment Agency to deliver the Solent and South Downs Regional Habitat Compensation Programme.
+We're planning the creation of significant areas of saltmarsh habitat, to offset historic and future losses of this valuable habitat across our region.

-Balancing the need to protect our communities from coastal flooding with protecting our natural and historic environment from our works is a significant challenge, but Coastal Partners has invested heavily in its environmental team to give every opportunity to getting the balance right.
+Coastal Partners balances the protection of communities from coastal flooding with the protection of natural and historic sites.
+Protecting the environment from our construction work is a significant challenge.
+Coastal Partners has invested heavily in its environmental team to give every opportunity to get the balance right.